Chinese Input Methods

 The Chewing input method continues to offer traditional characters in the Taiwan standard Big 5 encoding, with Zhuyin ("chew-ing", get it?), Hanyu Pinyin, Eten, IBM and many other keyboards.
 Chewing is in both the IBus and SCIM frameworks.
 This one is similar to Microsoft's New Phonetic IME, but it's more 酷. :-)

-Non-phonetic input methods like Wubi86, Cangjie and Quick are not in my menu above of course, because being "Pinyin Joe" I don't use those.
+Non-phonetic input methods like Wubi, Cangjie and Quick are not normaly in my menu, because being "Pinyin Joe" I don't use those.
+But these are the most popular stroke-based keyboards in the mainland, Taiwan, and Hong Kong respectively.

 The m17n input methods are included in the Ubuntu 10.04 install but were dropped from Ubuntu 10.10.
-If you do a clean install of 10.10 or later and still want any of those relatively simple keyboards - like pinyin (m17n), a nifty little Pinyin-with-tonemarks phonetics IME, or the bopomofo (m17n) Zhuyin phonetics IME - all you need to do is grab m17n again, as I explain in my FAQ on reinstalling ibus-m17n.
+If you do a clean install of 10.10 or later and still want any of those relatively simple keyboards — like pinyin (m17n), a nifty little Pinyin-with-tonemarks phonetics IME, or the bopomofo (m17n) Zhuyin phonetic-symbols-only IME — you can still find m17n again, as I explain in my FAQ on installing m17n.

 For Cantonese input methods, use Synaptic to search for ibus-table-cantonese, ibus-table-jyutping, or scim-tables-zh.
 You may also want to try the CAP IME , which may be more accurate due to the use of the statistical language model, and offers both Jyutping and Sydney Lau input.
 I have never tried any of those.
 You can also use CantoInput, which is a free Java app I have reviewed in my survey of third-party apps.
 As I mention on the fonts page, Ubuntu does include HKCS fonts.